 Perhaps not the best of photos, but ones that marked a first for me.
 I am constantly reading about how this fish preys on that fish and that fish preys on this creature, but the only feeding I’d seen is various fish grazing on algae on the coral.

 On this day, however, I noticed, a good way below me, this female cigar wrasse with a small fish in her mouth.
 In the photo above the poor creature has just been dropped in front of her momentarily.
-In the photo to the left, the fish is firmly held in the cigar wrasse’s jaws.
+In the second photo, the fish is firmly held in the cigar wrasse’s jaws.

 In my attempts to identify what I see in the water, I use John P. Hoover’s book The Ultimate Guide to Hawaiian Reef Fishes, Sea Turtles, Dolphins, Whales, and Seals.
 His website is hawaiisfishes.com.